tigellus/Markdown/4. Mechanical Ventilation/08. Modes of Mechanical Ventilation/Modes of Mechanical Ventilation.md

 * Limited use – requires technical support and experience
 * Can require more sedation and patient may need neuromuscular paralysis

-# Question 1
-What differentiates Volume targetted and Pressure targetted modes of ventilation?

-[RIGHT] Volume targetted ventilation has a predetermined tidal volume, Pressure targetted modes cease gas flow when pressure reaches the preset level
-[WRONG] Pressure targetted ventilation has a predetermined tidal volume, Volume targetted modes begin gas flow when pressure reaches the preset level

-# Question 2
-A ventilator mode with a preset volume of gas that is delivered despite the amount of pressure generated is known as what?

-[WRONG] Manual targetted
-[WRONG] Pressure targetted
-[RIGHT] Volume targetted

 # Ventilator Circuit Components
 ![](assets/circuit.png)